Wolverine971/9takes/src/blog/community/inspiration-for-9takes.md

 Their conclusion was that there is nothing to learn.
 But that is another way of saying they just are not curious.
 Have they ever met someone who was similar to them?
 Have they ever met someone who was different from them?
 What percentage differences or similarities would you put between two people?
 By what dimension would you say people are similar or different?
 Well, all these questions sound like the kind of questions that personality tests seek to answer.

-**So with that I learned that personality is just the similarity and differences between people.
-People just need to be curious enough to explore each other’s similarities and differences**
+### So with that I learned that personality is just the similarity and differences between people.
+People just need to be curious enough to explore each other’s similarities and differences 🤔

 So the next step was finding the place where people's similarities and differences could be explored.
 There were a few places I explored but none of them facilitated exploratory conversation.
 So I decided I would build the platform to explore people's similarities and differences.
 And I decided I would call it 9takes.
 "9" because there are 9 types of archetypes from the enneagram.
-And "Takes'' because there are different takes on life.
+And "Takes" because there are different takes on life.

+Additionally I found some [similarities between the philosophy and psychology that pointed towards the enneagram.](/blog/community/consensus-on-human-nature)

 So that was the inspiration for 9takes.
 If you want to see what I am building and think that there is a lot left to be learned please sign up below ⬇️.